 D. Interim Conflict of Interest Policy for Financial Assistance for, or that receive, DOE funding by means of a financial assistance award (e.g., a grant, cooperative agreement, or technology investment agreement) and, through the implementation of this policy by the entity, to each Investigator who is planning to participate in, or is participating in, the project funded wholly or in part under the DOE financial assistance award.
 DOE's interim COI Policy establishes standards that provide a reasonable expectation that the design, conduct, and reporting of projects funded wholly or in part under DOE financial assistance awards will be free from bias resulting from financial conflicts of interest or organizational conflicts of interest.
-The applicant is subject to the requirements of the interim COI Policy and within each application for financial assistance, the applicant must certify that it is, or will be by the time of receiving any financial assistance award, compliant with all requirements in the interim COI Policy.
-The applicant must flow down the requirements of the interim COI Policy to any subrecipient non-Federal entities.
+The applicant is subject to the requirements of the interim COI Policy and within each application for financial assistance award, compliant with all requirements in the interim COI Policy to any subrecipient non-Federal entities.